 Are you having a hard time finding gifts for friends and loved ones this year?
 Are you looking for a gift for someone who is always tapping their foot and singing in the shower?

-Though we all have different tastes and musical preferences, you’d be hard-pressed to find someone who doesn’t have a favourite musical genre or artist.
+Although we all have different tastes and musical preferences, you’d be hard-pressed to find someone who doesn’t have a favourite musical genre or artist.

 So, without further ado, here is the MakeUseOf list of brilliant gift ideas for the casual and not-so-casual music lovers in your life.

-A Streaming Subscription
+1. A Streaming Subscription

 One of the most important things to determine when looking at purchasing a subscription is which service the recipient is using, or at least has access to.
-There’s little point in buying someone a Spotify membership if they’ve built up an Apple Music library and they’re happy with the service — so do some Facebook research first.
+There’s little point in buying someone a Spotify membership if they’ve built up an Apple Music library and they’re happy with the service — so do some research first.

 Important: If you’re buying a gift card, make sure the currency matches the recipient’s store.
 As an example, U.S. iTunes gift cards can only be used in the U.S. iTunes Store.

-A Nice Turntable
+2. A Nice Turntable

-Vinyl is back with a vengeance — it’s the only physical audio medium that’s experiencing rising sales (probably as a result of it going out of fashion for so long, but still) and the number of quality turntables continues to grow.
+Vinyl is back with a vengeance — it’s the only physical audio medium that’s experiencing rising sales (probably as a result of it going out of fashion for so long, but still) and the number of quality turntables available continues to grow.

 There’s something to be said about listening to music on vinyl.
 Purists argue that sound quality is unparalleled, that record players exude a warmth not found with digital mediums, and that the pops and crackles only serve to add character to recorded works.
 Others prefer the physicality of owning music on record, and take solace in the ability to support artists by buying LPs straight from small labels.

-For the wannabe DJ who must have it all, the Audio Technica LP1240 (around $370, above) provides more starting torque than the Technics 1200 series, with USB output, a pre-amped line stage and all the speeds and functions you’d expect from a $1500 Stanton.
+For the wannabe DJ who must have it all, the Audio Technica LP1240 provides more starting torque than the Technics 1200 series, with USB output, a pre-amped line stage and all the speeds and functions you’d expect from a $1500 Stanton.

-A Fancy Bluetooth Speaker
+4. A Fancy Bluetooth Speaker

-A Drool-Worthy Set of Headphones
+5. A Drool-Worthy Set of Wired Headphones

 Much of the time your choice of headphones depends on your musical preferences, but that’s arguably an industry invention.
-Bass-heavy Beats by Dre cans are great for modern electronic music, but turn classical, rock, and metal into a muddy and inaudible mess.
+Bass-heavy cans are great for modern electronic music, but turn classical, rock, and metal into a muddy and inaudible mess.
 I’ve always believed the best headphones you can buy are those that don’t try to change the music, instead providing as “flat” a response as possible.

 That usually means opting for studio-grade headphones or monitors, which don’t try to augment the bass or add unnecessary punch to the treble.
 One such company that’s made a name for itself with quality, hand-assembled, American-made headphones is Grado Labs, based out of Brooklyn, New York.

-Tell Us What You Want
+Tell Us What You Want for Christmas!